airbnb/javascript/README.md

 ## Arrow Functions

   <a name="arrows--use-them"></a><a name="8.1"></a>
-  - [8.1](#arrows--use-them) When you must use function expressions (as when passing an anonymous function), use arrow function notation. eslint: [`prefer-arrow-callback`](http://eslint.org/docs/rules/prefer-arrow-callback.html), [`arrow-spacing`](http://eslint.org/docs/rules/arrow-spacing.html) jscs: [`requireArrowFunctions`](http://jscs.info/rule/requireArrowFunctions)
+  - [8.1](#arrows--use-them) When you must use function expressions (as when passing an anonymous function), use arrow function notation.
     > Why?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.
+Only use `function` if really needed.

     > Why not?
 If you have a fairly complicated function, you might move that logic out into its own function declaration.

     ```javascript
-    // bad
+    // bad (but tolerated if needed)
     [1, 2, 3].map(function (x) {
       const y = x + 1;
       return x * y;